cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-fugu15max.md

 ::: warning

-If your device is on iOS 15.0 to 15.3.1, you'll need to fully disable your Wi-Fi in Settings in order to jailbreak, you'll be able to re-enable it after jailbreaking.
+If your device is on iOS 15.0 to 15.3.1, you'll need to fully disable your Wi-Fi in Settings in order to jailbreak, you'll be able to re-enable it after jailbreaking, but you'll still need to re-disable it every time you rejailbreak.

 :::